izzuddinafif/MATLAB-GA-PSO/docs/example_usage.md

 disp(['Best gen values: ', num2str(best_gen)]);
 ```

-This example demonstrates how to use the Hybrid-GA-PSO-MATLAB code to optimize a given problem by setting appropriate parameters and running the main script.
+This example demonstrates how to use the MATLAB code to optimize a given problem by setting appropriate parameters and running the main script.
 The output will display the best fitness value and corresponding best gen values (parameters) found by the algorithm.